morsapaes/mz-twitch-analytics/README.md

 >**Why do we need `ENVELOPE UPSERT`?**
 >
->The Twitch Helix API returns [`streams`](https://dev.twitch.tv/docs/api/reference/#get-streams) events sorted by number of current viewers.
+>The Twitch Helix API returns events sorted by number of current viewers.
 This means that there might be **duplicate** or **missing events** as viewers join and leave a broadcast — which we'll have to deal with.
 As new events flow in for the same Kafka key (`id`), we're only ever interested in keeping the most recent values, so we'll use [`ENVELOPE UPSERT`](https://materialize.com/docs/sql/create-source/json-kafka/#upsert-envelope-details) to make sure Materialize can also handle updates (and the associated retractions!).

-The data is stored as raw bytes, so we need to do some casting to convert it to a readable format next:
+**2.** The data is stored as raw bytes, so we need to do some casting to convert it to a readable format (and appropriate data types) next:

 ```sql
 CREATE VIEW v_twitch_stream_conv AS